 1. Lie faceup on floor.
 Hold a dumbbell in left hand, arm extended straight up over shoulder.
 Bend left knee and plant foot on floor.
 Extend right arm and leg straight out on floor, placed about 45 degrees from torso.
 This is your starting position.

 2. Using abs, sit up onto right forearm.
-Keep eyes on the dumbbell the entire time, and keep left arm close to face.
+Keep eyes on the dumbbell the entire time, and forego left arm close to face.

 4. Engage glutes, press into left heel, and lift hips off floor.
 Pause here.